nerdzeu/nerdz.eu/README.md

 *  <del> Move templates to separate repositories, so designers can just fork the template they need and work on it. </del>
 *  <del> Improve the User Experience (work on the design of templates located in the `tpl` folder. </del>
-*  <del> Create a file containing associations between template number and name, and... </del>
+*  <del> Create a file containing associations between template number and name.</del>
 *  <del> Create an option to make it possible to choose between templates in the user's preferences. </del>
 *  Create REST APIs (in a new repository, written in go) and create the required tables and options in this part of the code.
 *  On [nerdz.eu](http://www.nerdz.eu), once the APIs are ready, a reverse proxy Node server will run on api.nerdz.eu:80, hopefully giving us proper APIs!
 *  And more...

-Over the years the authors of the original code also wrote "temporary" files and C utils to help run the site.
-Those files are not included in this repository.
-Those files are not just utilities, they're also used on the website for "statistical" features like the (Top|Monthly) 100 list.
-They will not work without them, and since we're not providing them, they will not work _period_.
-Don't ask why they aren't working in an issue.

 Contributing
 ============